Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 29 Agustus 2025 23.32.44 UTC
+- WIB: Sabtu, 30 Agustus 2025 00.23.44 UTC
-- WITA: Sabtu, 30 Agustus 2025 00.32.44 UTC
+- WITA: Sabtu, 30 Agustus 2025 01.23.44 UTC
-- WIT: Sabtu, 30 Agustus 2025 01.32.44 UTC
+- WIT: Sabtu, 30 Agustus 2025 02.23.44 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: inspirational
+Kategori: friendship